utilyre/environment/README.md

-Finally, make sure to adhere to the [System maintenance](https://wiki.archlinux.org/title/System_maintenance) guidelines in order to ensure a stable and reliable system setup.
+Finally, make sure to adhere to the [System maintenance](https://wiki.archlinux.org/title/System_maintenance) guidelines in order to maintain a stable and reliable system setup.

 ## Further Improvements